In this article

 What’s the difference between a charge card and a debit card?

 A charge card, often used by businesses for purchasing flexibility, requires the full balance to be paid off each month.
-This allows for potentially large, short-term spending without interest.
-In contrast, a debit card withdraws funds directly from a business’s bank account, providing a straightforward way to manage expenses by spending only what is available.
+This allows for potentially large, short-term spending without interest or late fees.
+In contrast, a debit card withdraws funds directly from a business’s bank account, providing a straightforward way to manage expenses by spending only what's available.

-Should I get a charge card or credit card?
+Should I get a charge card or a credit card?

 Expense management is another factor to consider.
 Charge cards often come with tools that help track and control spending, making it easier to manage business expenses.
 Credit cards may also have expense management features, but they might not be as comprehensive.
 The right card can provide valuable insights into your spending, helping to streamline budgeting and financial planning for a small business.